 '''

 plotMDS(eset, ...)

-plotRLE(eset, ...)

-plotDendrogram(eset, ...)

-plotGeneWiseBoxPlot(eset, ...)

-plotGeneWiseDensity(eset, ...)
+plotRLE(eset,...)

+plotGeneWiseBoxPlots(eset,...)

 '''

 plotMDS creates a double-labeled Multidimensional Scaling (MDS) plot.
 In this plot, all samples can be labeled by color and by symbol.
-This might be useful since for each sample its biological phenotype of interest and the study it originates from can be visualized simultaneously, giving an indication of the effectiveness of the used merging method. plotRLE creates a relative log expression (RLE) plot, which was initially proposed to measure the overall quality of a dataset but can also be used in this context. plotDendrogram creates a dendrogram after applying hierarchical clustering.
-Finally, plotGeneWiseBoxPlot and plotGeneWiseDensity provide a local visualization by looking at the boxplots/densities of genes across samples.
-All these methods are illustrated in the examples section.
+This might be useful since for each sample its biological phenotype of interest and the study it originates from can be visualized simultaneously, giving an indication of the effectiveness of the used merging method. plotRLE creates a relative log expression (RLE) plot, which was initially proposed to measure the overall quality of a dataset but can also be used in this context.
+Finally, plotGeneWiseBoxPlots provides a local visualization by looking at the gene-wise boxplots of samples.
+All three methods are illustrated in the examples section.